Wounded British journalist rescued from Syria

-BEIRUT A British photographer wounded in a Syrian army bombardment of Homs was smuggled safely into neighbouring Lebanon Tuesday, but several Syrians were killed in the rescue and the fate of other journalists trapped with him was unclear.
+BEIRUT A British photographer wounded in a Syrian army bombardment of Homs was smuggled safely into neighboring Lebanon on Tuesday, but several Syrians were killed in the rescue and the fate of other journalists trapped with him was unclear.

 French President Nicolas Sarkozy said he had been informed that French journalist Edith Bouvier, whose femur was shattered during heavy shelling of Homs's rebel-held Baba Amro district, had been evacuated, but he later dampened expectations.